Gabriella439/nixos-in-production/manuscript/Architecture.md

   We will use [pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) as our change management system to propose changes and solicit approvals from other developers.

-  Change management systems sometimes support a notion of [code owners](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) which allow you to specify which developers own different files within a repository in order to notify them of relevant pull requests and/or require their approval for changes to files they own.
+  Version control platforms sometimes support a notion of [code owners](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) which allow you to specify which developers own different files within a repository in order to notify them of relevant pull requests and/or require their approval for changes to files they own.

 - *continuous integration*

-  We might want to prevent people from making changes to the central development branch unless they pass certain criteria.
-Those criteria might include automated tests passing, requiring a certain number of approvals, or successfully uploading build products to a cache.
+  We might want to prevent people from merging changes to the main development branch unless they pass certain criteria.
+Those criteria might include automated tests passing, obtaining a certain number of approvals, or successfully uploading build products to a cache.

 ## Central build server